sumanprasad007/my_blogs/clemiodfp000d09l58lqz2ayc.md

 }
 ```

-In the above example, `${var.region}` is used to reference the `region` variable defined in [`variables.tf`](http://variables.tf).
-The availability zone for the EC2 instance is set to the value of the `region` variable
+In the above example, `${var.region}` is used to reference the **region** variable defined in [`variables.tf`](http://variables.tf).
+The availability zone for the EC2 instance is set to the value of the **region** variable

 # 📍 Conclusion:

 In summary, [`main.tf`](http://main.tf) is the main configuration file used in Terraform that defines the infrastructure resources to be created, modified or deleted.
-The `resource` block in [`main.tf`](http://main.tf) describes the attributes of the resource you want to create or modify.
+The **region** block in [`main.tf`](http://main.tf) describes the attributes of the resource you want to create or modify.
 On the other hand, [`variables.tf`](http://variables.tf) is a file used to define input variables for the [`main.tf`](http://main.tf) file.
 Input variables are used to pass information from outside of the [`main.tf`](http://main.tf) file into the resource blocks in [`main.tf`](http://main.tf), making it easy to reuse a Terraform configuration for multiple environments or scenarios.
 By properly utilizing these two files, Terraform can efficiently create, manage and provision cloud infrastructure resources in a repeatable, consistent and reliable manner.